Don’t believe every word I say. I’ve been known to lie many times. I’ve conned people, gone to strip joints, and drunk way too much alcohol.

 And that means coincidences should be a lot more than what they seem.
 That secret wishes so subtly concealed as fairy tales must become true somehow in the real world.
 And that human ideals so clearly defined but always broken in classical epics must still be worth clinging to.

-Indeed, when both astronomical data (Heaven) and seismic patterns (Earth) coincide with a centuries-old prophecy and suggest that Jesus redeemed the world on Friday, April 3, 33 C.E., who am I to argue?
+Indeed, when both astronomical data (Heaven) and seismic patterns (Earth) coincide with a centuries-old prophecy and suggest that Jesus redeemed the world on Friday, April 3, 33 A.D., who am I to argue?

 As published in Nature, this exact date figured prominently in the research of Oxford University scientists Colin J. Humphreys and W. G. Waddington who reached their conclusion after extrapolating Jewish Passover dates, astronomical charts, and a few curious details surrounding Jesus’ death: